erwa/notes/bash.md

 last
 ```

-### true/false
-`0` is true, `1` is false.
-See http://stackoverflow.com/questions/3924182/how-the-keyword-if-test-the-value-true-of-false.
-Exit codes of commands are evaluated. `0` is true, `1` is false.

 ### `[]` vs. `[[]]` (square brackets vs. double square brackets)
 See http://stackoverflow.com/questions/13542832/bash-if-difference-between-square-brackets-and-double-square-brackets. `[[]]` is an extension to `[]` and supports some extra conditional expressions.